As HDB owners in Singapore, most of us are painfully aware that living in Singapore is increasingly expensive.

 Once you have signed on the Letter of Intent and received the Good Faith Deposit, you will cease to look for other potential tenants.
 Start drafting a proper Tenancy Agreement and get back to the tenant within the agreed period stated in the LOI (usually about 3 days).

 Editor’s Note: Although the LOI and the Good Faith Deposit is not compulsory, it is nevertheless a good practice to facilitate a smooth rental process.

 Wait a minute, I thought I already checked my flat and tenant’s eligibility with HDB?

 Yes, checks aside, a formal application with HDB is still needed to proceed with the rental.

 For this step, you will need all of your tenant’s particulars.
 Log on to the HDB portal to make the application.

 Upon successful application, you will need to pay an application fee of $20 through the portal.

-8. Sign the Tenancy Agreement Form and payment of Security Deposit
+Step 8: Sign the Tenancy Agreement Form and Payment of Security Deposit

 What is a Tenancy Agreement form?